Publish ⚡️

 It's not mandatory, although recomended, to use a password to encrypt your keychains.

-To store the private keychain in an unencrypted form use --pgp-password none
+To store the private keychain in an unencrypted form use --pgp-password none.

-To randomly generate a pasword, use --pgp-password random
+To randomly generate a pasword, use --pgp-password random instead.

 -